newtondotcom/dokploy-oci-free/README.md

 -   `helper.tf`: Contains helper functions and reusable modules to streamline the infrastructure setup.
 -   `doc/`: Directory for images used in the README (e.g., screenshots of Dokploy setup).
 -   `locals.tf`: Defines local values used throughout the Terraform configuration, such as dynamic values or reusable expressions.
--   `main.tf`: Core Terraform configuration file that defines the infrastructure for Dokploy's main and worker instances.
+-   `main.tf`: Core Terraform configuration file that defines the infrastructure for Dokploy's master and worker instances.
 -   `network.tf`: Configuration for setting up the required OCI networking resources (VCNs, subnets, security lists, etc.).
 -   `output.tf`: Specifies the output variables such as the IP addresses for the dashboard and worker nodes.
 -   `providers.tf`: Declares the required cloud providers and versions, particularly for Oracle Cloud Infrastructure.